Jameson Geers

-Jameson Geers is an American college football tight end for the Minnesota Golden Gophers.
+Jameson Geers (born December 5, 2002) is an American professional football tight end for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers.

 Early life

-Geers attended high school at Providence Catholic located in New Lenox, Illinois.
+Geers attended Providence Catholic High School in New Lenox, Illinois.
 He committed to play college football for the Minnesota Golden Gophers over offers from other schools such as Iowa, Wisconsin, Northwestern, Purdue, and Illinois.

 College career

-During his first three seasons from 2021 through 2023, Geers recorded four receptions for 22 yards and a touchdown in 22 games.
-In week nine of the 2024 season, he hauled in one reception for 23 yards in a victory over Maryland.
-Geers finished the 2024 season, hauling in 28 receptions for 290 yards and four touchdowns.
-Heading into the 2025, Geers is projected to be one of the Gophers top players.
-He was also named to the Shrine Bowl 1000 watch list, where he is considered a prospect for the 2026 NFL draft.
+In his first three seasons from 2021 to 2023, Geers tallied four catches for 22 yards and a touchdown in 22 games.
+In week 9 of the 2024 season, he had one reception for 23 yards in a victory over Maryland.
+Geers finished the 2024 season with 28 catches for 290 yards and four touchdowns.

+Professional career

+On April 28, 2026, after going undrafted in the 2026 NFL draft, Geers signed with the Arizona Cardinals as an undrafted free agent.
+He was placed on injured reserve on August 15.